Tiger Jeet Singh: World Wrestling Federation (1997)

-Later career (2009-2012)
+Later career (2009–2012)

 After leaving Hustle, Singh returned to IWA Japan.
-Singh wrestled his last match on Canada Day 2012 for SCW TigerFest 2012 in Brampton, Ontario where he teamed with Tatanka (wrestler) and Sonjay Dutt defeating Viscera (wrestler), Darkko, and Steve Corino.
+Singh wrestled his last match on Canada Day 2012 for SCW TigerFest 2012 in Brampton, Ontario where he teamed with Tatanka and Sonjay Dutt defeating Viscera, Darkko, and Steve Corino.

 Personal life

 Singh and his wife have three sons.
 One of his sons is former World Wrestling Entertainment (WWE) wrestler Tiger Ali Singh.

 A documentary entitled Tiger! chronicles his life story from his life in India to his work as a wrestler.

-A public elementary school in Milton, Ontario, opened in September 2010, has been named after Singh despite some community concerns about the appropriateness of naming a public school after a professional wrestler.
+The Tiger Jeet Singh Public School, an elementary school in Milton, Ontario that opened in September 2010, was named after Singh despite some community concerns about the appropriateness of naming a public school after a professional wrestler.
 Local author and historian John Challinor II made a presentation to the Halton Board of Education and stressed that the honour should be made based on Tiger Jeet Singh's philanthropy and humanitarian works.
 Area Trustee Donna Danielli addressed the decision, which has been met with some controversy given the violent content of professional wrestling, stating: "He definitely makes a difference in the community and I believe that he will be a very positive role model and mentor at that school -- he plans to be very involved."

 In 2012, Singh was one of the recipients of the Top 25 Canadian Immigrant Awards presented by Canadian Immigrant Magazine.